IsraelShowell/Prioritask-Task-Management/README.md

 # Version History:
 # V-0.90: (11-18-24)
 # Contributors: Israel Showell, Byronous Robinson, Christopher Turnbull, Jerome Foster, Kaleigha Hayes, Steker Jean Francois
-- Updated UI element of the Home, Error, Login, and Dashboard
+- Updated UI elements of the Home, Error, Login, and Dashboard
 - Merged changes into the production version of the application

+# Version History:
+# V-0.95: (11-19-24)
+# Contributors: Israel Showell, Byronous Robinson, Christopher Turnbull, Jerome Foster, Kaleigha Hayes, Steker Jean Francois
+- Updated UI elements of the Sign Up and Dashboard
+- Implemented AI into the Dashboard using Hugging Face
+- Merged changes into the production version of the application

-# Current Features as of V-0.90:
+# Current Features as of V-0.95:
-- Version 0.80 is an internal development version, the official release version will be 1.00!
+- Version 0.95 is an internal development version, the official release version will be 1.00!

 # Future Features to Implement:
 - Task managemnt functions such as adding, editing, deleting, etc - Done!
 - Get the web application working online with the database - Done!
-- Profile management functions such as setting a new password and changing a username
 - UI and UX needs to be implemented to streamline the web application - In progress!

 # Known/Possible Bugs: